 One thing is very obvious about the team at StudioMDHR Entertainment, they are truly fans of old school games.
-Cuphead is not just nod to the Fleischer Studios and classic Disney cartoon but also platform titles form the Fourth-Generation era of gaming.
-To its credit, this is not a game just panders to nostalgia but instead be its own game while also paying respects to its influences.
+Cuphead is not just a nod to the Fleischer Studios and classic Disney cartoon but also platform titles form the Fourth-Generation era of gaming.
+To its credit, this is not a title that panders to nostalgia but instead is its own game while also paying respects to its influences.

 Also; let’s get this out of the way now – Cuphead is not the Dark Souls of platform side-scrollers.
 Its level of difficulty is no different from most games form the Fourth through Fifth Generation era of gaming, it only feels brutal because most games today don’t challenge players.
 Anyone comparing Cuphead to Dark Souls are just casuals who are not use to playing a challenging game.

 The plot is simple and borrows a lot from the classic cartoons of the 1930’s.
 The story follows Cuphead and Mugman who are in debt to the Devil.
 To replay this debt, our heroes must act as a debt collector for the Devil by traveling around Inkwell Isle and battle a series of bosses.

 From the start, one has to really appreciate how Cuphead feels like watching an old cartoon.
 Not just with its visual design but also with its musical composition along with the verity of characters they encounter.
 Not since South Park: The Stick of Truth has a title successfully made players feel like they are watching an animated adventure instead of playing a game.

 Classic cartoons are not the only source of influence for Cuphead as old school games also deserve some credit.
 Super Mario World is the first game that would come to mind but one could also sense that Disney’s Magical Quest was also a major influence on the gameplay and level schematics.

 Seriously, This is Not Dark Souls